4 Things to Know About Choosing the Right Ladder

 Here’s a duty ratings quick reference chart:

-4: Choosing the right weight capacity
+4: Choosing the right material

 Louisville Ladders makes step and extension ladders with two main types of materials: aluminum and fiberglass.
 Both materials have advantages in disadvantages, depending on the type of job you have planned.